-Services that are covered for you What you must pay when you get these services A SNF where your spouse is living at the time you leave the hospital Smoking and tobacco use cessation (counseling to stop smoking or tobacco use) There is no coinsurance, If you use tobacco, but do not have signs or symptoms of tobacco-related disease: We cover two counseling quit attempts within a 12-month period as a preventive service with no cost to you.
-Each counseling attempt includes up to four face-to-face visits. copayment, or deductible for the Medicare-covered smoking and tobacco use cessation preventive benefits.
+Services that are covered for you What you must pay when you get these services Smoking and tobacco use cessation (counseling to stop smoking or tobacco use) If you use tobacco, but do not have signs or symptoms of tobacco-related disease: We cover two counseling quit attempts within a 12-month period as a preventive service with no cost to you.
+Each counseling attempt includes up to four face-to-face visits.
+There is no coinsurance, copayment, or deductible for the Medicare-covered smoking and tobacco use cessation preventive benefits.
 If you use tobacco and have been diagnosed with a tobacco-related disease or are taking medicine that may be affected by tobacco: We cover cessation counseling services.
 We cover two counseling quit attempts within a 12-month period, however, you will pay the applicable cost-sharing.
 Each counseling attempt includes up to four face-to-face visits.
 Smoking cessation telephonic counseling is also available through QuitWorks.
-QuitWorks is a free, evidence-based stop-smoking service developed by the Massachusetts Department of Public Health.
+QuitWorks is a free, evidence-based stop- smoking service developed by the Massachusetts Department of Public Health.
 If you are ready to quit or are thinking about it, ask your doctor about QuitWorks, or visit www.makesmokinghistory.org or call 1-800-QUIT-NOW (1-800-784-8669).
 Supervised Exercise Therapy (SET) SET is covered for members who have symptomatic peripheral artery disease (PAD).
-You pay \$0 for Medicare-covered Supervised Exercise Therapy services.
-Up to 36 sessions over a 12-week period are covered if the SET program requirements are met.
-The SET program must: • Consist of sessions lasting 30-60 minutes, comprising a therapeutic exercise-training program for PAD in patients with claudication
+You pay \$0 for Medicare-covered Supervised Exercise Up to 36 sessions over a 12-week period are covered if the SET program requirements are met.
+Therapy services.
+The SET program must: • Consist of sessions lasting 30-60 minutes, comprising a therapeutic exercise-training program for PAD in patients with claudication • Be conducted in a hospital outpatient setting or a physician's office

-Services that are covered for you What you must pay when you get these services Be conducted in a hospital outpatient setting or a physician's office Be delivered by qualified auxiliary personnel necessary to ensure benefits exceed harms, and who are trained in exercise therapy for PAD Be under the direct supervision of a physician, physician assistant, or nurse practitioner/clinical nurse specialist who must be trained in both basic and advanced life support techniques SET may be covered beyond 36 sessions over 12 weeks for an additional 36 sessions over an extended period of time if deemed medically necessary by a health care provider.
+Services that are covered for you What you must pay when you get these services • Be delivered by qualified auxiliary personnel necessary to ensure benefits exceed harms, and who are trained in exercise therapy for PAD • Be under the direct supervision of a physician, physician assistant, or nurse practitioner/clinical nurse specialist who must be trained in both basic and advanced life support techniques SET may be covered beyond 36 sessions over 12 weeks for an additional 36 sessions over an extended period of time if deemed medically necessary by a health care provider.
 Urgently needed services Urgently needed services are provided to treat a non-emergency, unforeseen medical illness, injury, or condition that requires immediate medical care.
 Urgently needed services may be furnished by network providers or by out-of-network providers when network providers are temporarily unavailable or inaccessible.
-You pay \$10 for each covered office visit to your primary care provider.
-You pay \$15 for each Cost-sharing for necessary urgently needed services furnished out-of-network is the same as for such services furnished in- covered office visit to other providers for urgently needed services. network.
-Your plan includes worldwide coverage for urgently needed care.
-You pay \$110 for each covered urgently needed care visit to an emergency room.
+Cost-sharing for necessary urgently needed services furnished in-network is the same as for such services furnished in-network.
+Your plan includes worldwide coverage for urgently needed You pay \$10 for each covered office visit to your primary care provider.
+You pay \$40 for each covered office visit to other providers for urgently needed services.
+You pay \$110 for each covered urgently Your plan includes worldwide coverage for urgently needed care. each covered urgently needed care visit to an emergency room.
 This copayment is not waived if you are admitted as an inpatient to the hospital within 24 hours for the same condition.